8 AM – ½ Hour After Sunset

 Other measures recently taken to reduce the risk of wildfires include the US Forest Service and California State Parks banning any wood or charcoal burning fires in the Los Padres Forest or Big Sur in late August.

-Dogs are not allowed at Monterey State Beach North of the Monterey Beach Resort hotel.
+Monterey State Beach, North of the Monterey Tides Hotel.